tweag/nickel/doc/manual/syntax.md

 ```

 This example is an excerpt of a Nix configuration written in Nickel, emulating
 Nix string contexts.
-The region delimited by `nix-s%"` and `"%"` is a symbolic
+The region delimited by `nix-s%"` and `"%"` on lines 4 to
-string.
-The values `inputs.gcc`, `inputs.hello`, etc. aren't actually strings,
+8 is a symbolic string.
+The values `inputs.gcc`, `inputs.hello`, etc. aren't
-but arbitrary records, because they carry additional context.
-Yet, they can be
+actually strings, but arbitrary records, because they carry additional context.
-interpolated as if they were strings.
+Yet, they can be interpolated as if they were strings.

 The idea behind symbolic strings is to offer a string-like syntax, but without
 evaluating the expression as a string.
 Instead, the expression is returned in a